Listening Skills: The Underrated Soft Skill That Builds Strong Careers

 Importance of Listening in Relationships

 I once had a minor argument with my Mom when she forgot to go to the grocery store.
+She thought I wasn't recognizing her efforts in managing both household responsibilities and everything else, while I was focused only on my own needs.

 This is a simple example of conflict resolution when listening becomes the bridge to understanding and resolving disagreements.